 Enrolling in pet insurance when your pet is younger will end up making the most financial sense.
 Usually, young pets are the least expensive to insure.
 Younger pets are more likely to swallow something they shouldn’t or become injured while playing, so having a policy can save you from having to pay for expensive procedures in the future.

 If your pet is older, it will be more expensive to insure your pet because older pets are more likely to develop health issues.
 Purchasing a policy for an older pet with pre-existing conditions doesn’t make much sense, since they won’t be covered.
 Many pet insurance providers have an age limit on their policies and don’t offer coverage.

-Insurance providers do not cover these conditions because they do not have a cure.
+Insurance providers do not usually cover the following conditions, because they do not have a cure: